Talk about a quick delivery.

-“It got progressively got worse and Chris rang the hospital around 7pm.
+“It got progressively got worse and Kris rang the hospital around 7pm.

 “They told us to get there straight away but by the time we got to the outskirts of Millfield I knew we weren’t going to make it.”

-Chris had earlier called his sister, Kerensa Mitchel, to let her know that Amanda was experiencing cramps.
+Kris had earlier called his sister, Kerensa Mitchell, to let her know that Amanda was experiencing cramps.

 Thinking that they might have to go to the hospital, he asked if Kerensa’s daughter would watch their two young sons Stuart and Michael, just in case they had to leave.